webdriverio/webdriverio/website/blog/2019-07-11-cucumberjs-v5-released.md

 **Don't only read the changes in the V5.0.0 release, but also read the rest of the changes!**

 ### It's not only WebdriverIO who evolved!
-When you are going to use the lastest version of the `@wdio/cucumber-framework`, you'll also get the latest version of Cucumber. **This means you also need to look at the breaking changes between CucumberJS 2 and CucumberJS 5.**
+When you are going to use the latest version of the `@wdio/cucumber-framework`, you'll also get the latest version of Cucumber. **This means you also need to look at the breaking changes between CucumberJS 2 and CucumberJS 5.**
 Please check the [changelog of CucumberJS](https://github.com/cucumber/cucumber-js/blob/master/CHANGELOG.md#300-2017-08-08) from version 3 till 5 to see what changed in CucumberJS.

 ### Migration steps